Asabeneh/30-Days-Of-Python/readme.md

    - Your name
    - Your family name
    - Your country
-5. Create a folder name day_1 inside 30DaysOfPython folder.
-Inside day_1 folder, create a python file helloword.py and repeat question 1, 2, 3 and 4.
+5. Create a folder named day_1 inside 30DaysOfPython folder.
+Inside day_1 folder, create a python file helloword.py and repeat questions 1, 2, 3 and 4.
 Remember to use _print()_ when you are working on a python file.
-Navigate to the directory where you saved your file, and run it.
+Navigate to the directory where you have saved your file, and run it.

 🎉 CONGRATULATIONS ! 🎉